jacopotarantino/WordPress-Cross-Domain-Plugin/Readme.md

-#WordPress Cross-Domain AJAX GUI
+# JT Cross-Domain AJAX GUI

 Are you trying to get information from your WordPress site but you have two different domains and keep getting the Access-Control-Allow-Origin error?
 This plugin adds the correct headers to allow you to access your WordPress site using AJAX from any other domain.

 Simply install the plugin and add a list of domains under Settings > General then click save.
 WordPress will then start sending the correct headers to allow you to run cross-domain ajax with no problem.

 ## Features

 * Adds a simple input in your general settings page to allow you to give cross-domain abilities to other sites.

-## Usage
+## Installation

-##Use

-1. Copy the `wordpress-cross-domain` directory into your `wp-content/plugins` directory or install the zip file through WordPress's plugin installer
+1. Copy the `jt-cross-domain-ajax-gui` directory into your `wp-content/plugins` directory or install the zip file through WordPress's plugin installer
 2. Navigate to the "Plugins" dashboard page
-3. Locate the menu item that reads "WordPress Cross Domain"
+3. Locate the menu item that reads "JT Cross Domain"
 4. Click on "Activate"

+## Use

+In the WordPress admin menu bar, click on Settings > General.
+Under Cross Domain Settings, enter a comma-separated list of sites you'd like to allow to access your site and then click Save Changes.
+NOTE - you must enter the list in the format "http://example.com, http://store.example.com".
+The space is optional, the comma is not.
+The protocol is also not optional.

 ## License